An12854/ai2cocaine/README.md

 ## Install on other browsers

-Installing AI2Cocaine on other Blink-based browsers such as Edge and Opera should be similar to installing on Chrome.
-However, I have not tested AI2Cocaine on browsers other than Chrome and Firefox.
+Installing AI2Cocaine on other Blink/Chromium and Gecko/Firefox-based browsers should be similar to installing on Chrome and Firefox.

+### Browsers tested

+- Mozilla Firefox

+- Google Chrome

+- Microsoft Edge (Enable developer mode in the extensions tab > "Load Unpacked" > Choose the `src` file in the repository )

 ## It doesn't work!